 - In the Auto-fill my return (AFR) dialog box, select the clients for whom you want to download information.

-- TaxCycle also shows you the status each person's authorization in this dialog box.
+- TaxCycle also shows you the status of each person's authorization in this dialog box.
 You can still select those taxpayers without a valid authorization recorded in TaxCycle and make a request.
 If the CRA returns AFR data, then TaxCycle will update their authorization status.
 (You can request information for up to 10 people at the same time as long as you have authorization from the taxpayers.)

 - Choose whether to use the new SlipMatch service for T3 slips.
 This machine learning feature matches downloaded T3s with downloaded fund company names.
 To learn more about SlipMatch read the AFR SlipMatch help topic.